• Skip to main content

 The chapters of this book are short, many are only 2-3 pages, and I found it to be a great blessing to read one chapter in the morning during devotions and meditate on prayer throughout the day.
 This is a great little book!

-Filed Under: Book Review, Journal
+Filed Under: Blog, Book Review

 Suggested Book of the Month, June